 We believe these changes will improve EIU and offer more value to the community.
 Thanks for your feedback and cooperation.

-xo, Cheriposted about 3 years ago
+xo, Cheriposted over 6 years ago

 @CheriChictopia I already thought it would be something like that :) and I am happy for it.
 Irisanddaniel already mentioned a similar idea earlier at the forum and it’s a good one.
 Because in the end: what can be worse then spending hours on making an article, without knowing you’re not the only one making one about that topic…